dthx2710/Dolicon-Blue-Archive/src/pages/student/momoi.md

   urban: A
 exSkill:
   exCost: 3
-  exText: Deals 338% (541%) damage to enemies within the fan-shaped area.
+  ex1: Deals 338% (541%) damage to enemies within the fan-shaped area.
 If
     Midori is present in her squad, Momoi also inflicts burning dealing 72% damage per tick (20 sec).
 Poison damage increases to 82.8% at EX level 3, and 93.6% at EX level 5.
+normalSkill:
-normalText: Every 30 seconds, increases accuracy by 22.3% (20 sec).
+  normal1: Every 30 seconds, increases accuracy by 22.3% (20 sec).
+passiveSkill:
-enhancedText: Increases her critical rate by 14%.
+  passive1: Increases her critical rate by 14%.
+subSkill:
-subText: Increases her attack power by 15.1%.
-If Midori in her squad, the effect is increased to 18.1%.
+  sub1: Increases her attack power by 15.1%.
+If Midori in her squad, the effect
+    is increased to 18.1%.
 profile:
   height: 143
   artist: キキ